bronzwikgk/evertythingSchema/scripts/operate.md

 ======
 brief
-operate class is part of process Module. it enforces attributes and parameter on any entity processed in the process module,
+operate class is part of process Module.

+it enforces attributes and parameter on any entity processed in the process module,

 eg. users : { hasAllOf: true } << the operate should enforce that all the key's in while any operation on  are present in both input and output, using method [operate.hasAllof(input,options.argB,options.output.self)]>>

-this class extends operator class. it takes in the following arguments and parameters.
+this class extends operator class. [ operator might be merged to operate ] it takes in the following arguments and parameters.
 + input,
 + options,